neuro-ai-robotics/maia/README.md

 ² Donders Institute for Cognition, Radboud University, The Netherlands

 The code will be released fully upon acceptance.
-For early access or collaboration inquiries, please contact:
+For early access or collaboration inquiries, please contact us.

-📧 pablo.lanillos@csic.es
-📧 alma.vivas@csic.es

 This research has been funded by the **DEEPSELF** project (Grant No. 467045002, DFG Priority Programme *The Active Self*).